openproblems-bio/openproblems/.github/pull_request_template.md

 ### Testing

-* [ ] This submission was written on a forked copy of SingleCellOpenProblems
+* [ ] This submission was written on a forked copy of openproblems
-* [ ] GitHub Actions "Run Benchmark" tests are passing on this base branch of this pull request (include link to passed test: )
+* [ ] Nextflow test pipeline is passing on this base branch of this pull request (include link to passed test on NF Tower found in GitHub Actions summary: )
-* [ ] If this pull request is not ready for review (including passing the "Run Benchmark" tests), I will open this PR as a draft (click on the down arrow next to the "Create Pull Request" button)
+* [ ] If this pull request is not ready for review (including passing the Nextflow test pipeline), I will open this PR as a draft (click on the down arrow next to the "Create Pull Request" button)

 ### Submission guidelines